 And second, the shampoo increases the amount of zinc and copper in the cells of your scalp, which control the yeast and prevent fungal overgrowth.

 When you have a dry, itchy scalp, consider whether you may be over or under-washing your hair.
-Our scalps produce oil at different rates - so while a daily wash might be right for one person, it could lead to a dry scalp for someone else.
+Our scalps produce oil at different rates - so while a daily wash might be right for one person, it could lead to dryness for someone else.
 If the frequency of washing doesn’t seem to be the problem, your shampoo or conditioner itself may be an issue.
-Choose a shampoo that treats flakes to cleanse and a conditioner that moisturizes to soothe your dry scalp.
+Choose a shampoo that treats flakes to cleanse and a conditioner that moisturizes to soothe your dry scalp condition.

 Psoriasis is a common and chronic skin condition characterized by the build-up of excess cells on the skin’s surface.
-People with psoriasis suffer from areas of flaky, inflamed (red) skin.
+People with this medical condition suffer from areas of the body with flaky skin, dry skin, and inflamed (red) skin.
 It can be itchy and/or painful, and a variety of topical ointments (both prescription and over-the-counter) have been used to treat it.

 When psoriasis is localized to the scalp, it can cause flaking and itching.
-This irritation can lead to dandruff, try using a medicated dandruff shampoo with coal tar or salicylic acid to help address the flaking, however you'll want to work with a dermatologist to specifically treat psoriasis.
+This irritation can lead to dandruff, try using a medicated over-the-counter shampoo for dandruff with Zinc Pyrithione, coal tar or salicylic acid to help address the flaking, however you'll want to work with a dermatologist to specifically treat psoriasis and find the right medicated shampoos and lotions for you.

 Dandruff is incredibly common.
-And while it can’t be cured - it can be managed easily with the right products and approach.
+And while it can’t be cured - you can easily treat dandruff with the right anti-dandruff shampoo, hair care products, and approach.
 It’s the reason why we started Jupiter - to deliver modern, effective, beautiful products and content that gets your scalp in check.